Egham conveyancing FAQs

 Some conveyancing solicitors in Egham offer their services on an hourly basis others work on a fixed fee.

-Our panel of expert solicitors work on a fixed conveyancing fee basis, with no additional fees hidden in the small print.
+Your expert solicitor will work on a fixed conveyancing fee basis, with no additional fees hidden in the small print.
 Your quote will explain what the fees and disbursements will be when your transaction completes.

 If, for any reason at all, your transaction does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.